KwokRen/ProjectThreeFrontend/README.md

 * The backend will be deployed on Heroku, while the frontend will be deployed on netlify.

-* Combining all these functionalities will allow us to create a full CRUD (Create,Read, Update, Delete ) Application.
+* Combining all these functionalities will allow us to create a full CRUD (Create, Read, Update, Delete) Application.

 #### Technologies